 There’s a lot to consider before you give a presentation.
 You can spend days, weeks, or even longer preparing for one.
 But all the effort will be for naught if you fail to think about your audience.

-Each audience is unique and requires specific preparation.
+By following these tips, you can repurpose an existing presentation to a new audience and deliver a presentation that is both informative and engaging.
+Remember that each audience is unique and requires specific preparation.
 Here’s what to think about when tailoring an existing presentation to a new audience.

 How Many People Will Be There?